awesome-pro/neon-website/content/docs/guides/logical-replication-guide.md

 ---
 title: Get started with logical replication
-subtitle: Learn how to replicate data to and from your Neon Postgres database
+subtitle: Learn how to replicate data to and from your Neon LangChaindatabase
 enableTableOfContents: true
 isDraft: false
 redirectFrom: